-- The quality of housing stock depends on an ongoing process of development and redevelopment. - 2.
-Poor urban design can affect advantages in terms of convenience, accessibility and short travel times. - 3.
-Development or redevelopment can have adverse effects on residential amenity.
-This "amenity" includes in particular coastal outlook and adequate provision for density and coverage, for outdoor living, for incidence of sun, and for car parking. - 4.
-Residential amenity can be affected by non-residential activities within or adjoining the Residential Zone.
+- RES2Z-II The quality of housing stock depends on an ongoing process of development and redevelopment. - RES2Z-12 Poor urban design can affect advantages in terms of convenience, accessibility and short travel times. - RES2Z-13 Development or redevelopment can have adverse effects on residential amenity.
+This 'amenity' includes, in particular, coastal outlook and adequate provision for density and coverage, for outdoor living, and for incidence of sun. - RES2Z-14 Residential amenity can be affected by non-residential activities within or adjoining the Residential 2 Zone.

-- Objective 1: The maintenance and development of zoned areas at Bluff and Ōmaui, whilst retaining the amenity derived from low residential densities and rolling or sloping terrain - Objective 2: The settlement of Bluff maintains its critical mass as a residential location for those who wish to live in the context of a seaport town in the coastal environment. - Objective 3: The settlement of Ōmaui maintains its critical mass as a residential location for those wishing to live in the context of a small community in the coastal environment, and as a destination for those seeking coastal recreation. - Objective 4: Residential properties in Bluff and Ōmaui enjoy a high level of amenity including maintenance of coastal and sea views. - Objective 5: Adverse effects of urban development on the environment are avoided, remedied or mitigated. - Objective 6: Opportunities for intensification and redevelopment are encouraged within existing urban areas. - Objective 7: High quality urban design is incorporated into new development and redevelopment. - Objective 8: There is provision for housing choice, both in terms of type and lot sizes, within zoned areas.
+- RES2Z-01 The maintenance and development of zoned areas at Bluff and Ōmaui, whilst retaining the amenity derived from low residential densities and rolling or sloping terrain. - RES2Z-02 The settlement of Bluff maintains its critical mass as a residential location for those who wish to live in the context of a seaport town in the coastal environment. - RES2Z-03 The settlement of Ōmaui maintains its critical mass as a residential location for those wishing to live in the context of a small community in the coastal environment, and as a destination for those seeking coastal recreation. - RES2Z-04 Residential properties in Bluff and Ōmaui enjoy a high level of amenity including maintenance of coastal and sea views.

-Objective 9: Urban growth and development is managed in ways that:
+- RES2Z-05 Adverse effects of urban development on the environment are avoided, remedied or mitigated. - RES2Z-06 Opportunities for intensification and redevelopment are encouraged within existing urban areas. - RES2Z-07 High quality urban design is incorporated into new development and redevelopment. - RES2Z-08 There is provision for housing choice, both in terms of type and lot sizes, within zoned areas. - RES2Z-09 Urban growth and development is managed in ways that: - 1.
+Support existing urban areas - 2.
+Promote development of existing urban areas ahead of greenfield development - 3.
+Promote urban growth and development within areas that have existing infrastructure capacity - 4.
+Plan ahead for the expansion of urban areas - 5.
+Promote compact urban form.

-- (A) Support existing urban areas. - (B) Promote development of existing urban areas ahead of greenfield development. - (C) Promote urban growth and development within areas that have existing infrastructure capacity. - (D) Plan ahead for the expansion of urban areas. - (E) Promote compact urban form.
+RES2Z-010 The amenity values of the Residential 2 Zone are maintained and enhanced.

-Objective 10: The amenity values of the Residential 2 Zone are maintained and enhanced.
+RES2Z-P1 Residential 2 (Bluff and Ōmaui) Zone:

-Policy 1 Residential 2 (Bluff and Ōmaui) Zone: To provide for residential development by zoning within the existing reticulated area for dwellings on lots existing as at 30 July 2013 and on new lots of 750 square metres or larger.
+To provide for residential development by zoning within the existing reticulated area for dwellings on lots existing as at 29 October 2016 and on new lots of 750m or larger.

-Explanation: The residential area of Bluff has developed on the tradition of single family homes on large sites.
-The size of the majority of residential sections is around 1,000 square metres.
+The residential area of Bluff has developed on the tradition of single family homes on large sites.
+The size of the majority of residential sections is around 1,000m.